KarinaFed/anlp-lab2/README.md

 1. **Router Pattern:** The router agent successfully classified 4 out of 5 queries correctly, with clear reasoning for each decision.
 The Pydantic `RoutingDecision` model provided structured, interpretable routing logic.

 2. **Structured Outputs:** Pydantic models ensured consistent, parseable outputs from all agents:
-   - `TheoryExplanation` provided structured explanations with key points and examples
+   - `TheoryExplanation` provided structured explanations with key points and examples;
-   - `CodeHelp` delivered actionable code with best practices
+   - `CodeHelp` delivered actionable code with best practices;
-   - `StudyPlan` created detailed, time-bound plans with resources
+   - `StudyPlan` created detailed, time-bound plans with resources;
-   - `MemoryUpdate` successfully retrieved and formatted context
+   - `MemoryUpdate` successfully retrieved and formatted context.

 3. **Tool Integration:** Tools were called appropriately:
-   - Code executor activated for coding questions
+   - Code executor activated for coding questions;
-   - Schedule tool used for planning tasks
+   - Schedule tool used for planning tasks;
-   - No unnecessary tool calls for theoretical questions
+   - No unnecessary tool calls for theoretical questions.

 4. **Memory Management:** The memory system successfully stored and retrieved session history.
 Memory retrieval correctly activated when explicitly requested and provided relevant context.